streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 Streamlit App Action does the following:

-- Install `pytest` and install any dependencies specified in `requirements.txt`
+- Install `pytest` and install any dependencies specified in `requirements.txt`.
-- Run the built-in app smoke tests
+- Run the built-in app smoke tests.
-- Run any other python tests found in the repository
+- Run any other Python tests found in the repository.

 <Tip>

-If your app doesn't include use `requirements.txt` in the repository root directory, you will need to add a step to install dependencies with your chosen package manager prior to running Streamlit App Action
+If your app doesn't include `requirements.txt` in the repository root directory, you will need to add a step to install dependencies with your chosen package manager before running Streamlit App Action.

 </Tip>

 The built-in smoke tests have the following behavior:

-- Run the app specified at `app-path` as an AppTest
+- Run the app specified at `app-path` as an AppTest.
-- Validate that it completes successfully and does not result in an uncaught exception
+- Validate that it completes successfully and does not result in an uncaught exception.
-- Do the same for any additional `pages/` of the app relative to `app-path`
+- Do the same for any additional `pages/` of the app relative to `app-path`.

-If for some reason you want to run Streamlit App Action without the smoke tests, you can set `skip-smoke: true`.
+If you want to run Streamlit App Action without the smoke tests, you can set `skip-smoke: true`.

 ### Linting your app code

-Linting is the automated checking of your source code for programmatic and stylistic errors.
-This is done by using a lint tool (otherwise known as linter).
+Linting is the automated checking of source code for programmatic and stylistic errors.
+This is done by using a lint tool (otherwise known as a linter).
 Linting is important to reduce errors and improve the overall quality of your code, especially for repositories with multiple developers or public repositories.

 You can add automated linting with [Ruff](https://docs.astral.sh/ruff/) by passing `ruff: true` to Streamlit App Action.